 TSL Advisers, LLC (the "Adviser"), a Delaware limited liability company and an affiliate of TPG Capital, L.P. ("TPG"), will act as our investment adviser.
-The Adviser is a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+The Adviser has filed an application with the SEC for registration as a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 We expect that the Adviser will source and manage our portfolio through a team of investment professionals (the "Investment Team"), led by Co-Chief Investment Officers Alan Waxman and Joshua Easterly, who have substantial experience in credit origination.
 Mr. Waxman was the co-founder of the Goldman Sachs Specialty Lending Group ("GSSLG") and Mr. Easterly is the former co-head of GSSLG.
 Our investments will also be made in coordination with an investment review committee (the "Investment Review Committee") that includes senior partners of TPG.